How State Courts Contract for Online Legal Information

 By virtue of having a unified structure or in some cases as the result of a state initiative focused on this particular area of trial court support, numerous states now assure access to the comprehensive online legal information offered by Westlaw or Lexis for all state courts and judges.
 In others, however, trial courts must make their own arrangements, if they can, using such county or district funds as are available.
 Court autonomy is sufficiently extreme in a number of states that even the different appellate courts contract for online legal research services independently.

 There are other dimensions along which state judicial systems differ in their response to the new information environment.
 Several have contracted on behalf of some or all their courts with both major services, making it possible for judges and their staff to work from Lexis, Westlaw, or both.
 In contrast, others have contracted with a single source.
 In some instances this has followed a competitive bidding process.
 In others negotiation has been limited to one preferred vendor.
-Furthermore, an initial competitive award can readily lead to subsequent negotiated extensions, for the costs of switching can seem large to users and administrators.
+An initial competitive award can readily lead to subsequent negotiated extensions or a shift to sole-source procurement, for the costs of switching can seem large to users and administrators.

 Both Westlaw and Lexis have shown particular eagerness to secure judicial contracts, providing courts more favorable terms than they offer other units of state government.
 In some instances these favorable terms are explicitly tied to a court's prompt delivery of data in its custody decisions or briefs in digital format to the vendor.
 Court libraries that commit to continuing to buy one vendor's print products may also be offered a price break on that same material in digital form.